About the Program

 In 2013, GLS received a Mellon Foundation Area and International Studies Research Award to establish this interdisciplinary, campus-wide human rights program.
-The proposal combined a new research agenda with an institutional initiative to deepen cross-regional and interdisciplinary research for faculty and educational opportunities for students across campus.
+The proposal combined a new research agenda with an institutional initiative to deepen cross-regional and interdisciplinary research for faculty and educational opportunities for students at the University.
 HRP was created as a cross-campus program, using the momentum created by the Human Rights Initiative and the administrative and coordinating capacity of the Global Legal Studies Center (GLS).
 In order to touch on a variety of human rights issues, the program selects an annual focus.

 The Human Rights Program is supported by the International Division and coordinated by the Global Legal Studies Center.

 Phase II of the program focused on Migration and Human Rights.

 From 2018-2020, the HRP focused on the "future of human rights" with a sub-theme of climate change and human rights for the 2019-2020 academic year.

 During Phase IV of the Human Rights Program, we will focus on the following areas:

 - Justice in Southeast Asia Lab (JSEALab).

 These lectures are intended to contribute to the "internationalization" of the campus, celebrate the achievements of the selected lecturers, educate the university community about specific, important international issues, and partner with university and community groups dedicated to global education and international awareness.